Karşıyaka Basket: History

-Big achievements with Sarıca
+Achievements with Sarıca

 Karşıyaka set to name Ufuk Sarıca as head coach in the summer of 2012.
 Sarıca was dreamed to be in Euroleague with Karşıyaka and he said that "We have a dream and we want to be in Euroleague in 3 years."
 On February 9, 2014, the team won the Turkish Cup with a victory against Anadolu Efes under managing Ufuk Sarıca.
 It was the first championship of club in Turkish Cup.
 On October 8, 2014, the team won the President's Cup by beating Fenerbahçe Ülker.
 In the 2014–15, Karşıyaka won its second Turkish League after 1987 championship, despite finishing the regular season in the fourth place, by defeating Fenerbahçe Ülker in the playoffs semifinals by 3–1 and Anadolu Efes 4–1 in the finals.

 On 29 July 2015, EuroLeague announced the participating teams for the following season and included Karşıyaka with for the 2015–16 EuroLeague season.
 In its second appearance ever in the top tier of European basketball, the team won 3 games and lost 7.